FabricMC/fabric-docs/develop/loader/fabric-mod-json.md

 ### License {#license}

 - **`license`** A string or array that defines the licensing information.

-This should provide the complete set of preferred licenses conveying the entire mod package.
-In other words, compliance with all listed licenses should be sufficient for usage, redistribution, etc. of the mod package as a whole.

-For cases where a part of code is dual-licensed, choose the preferred license.
-The list is not exhaustive, serves primarily as a kind of hint, and does not prevent you from granting additional rights/licenses on a case-by-case basis.

 To aid automated tools, it is recommended to use [SPDX License Identifiers](https://spdx.org/licenses/) for open-source licenses.

+This should provide the minimal set of licenses that satisfy the entire mod package.
+In other words, someone seeking to use or redistribute your mod should only need to comply with the licenses listed here.
+If parts of your code are dual-licensed, choose the preferred license.
+This list does not necessarily forbid you from granting additional rights or applying different licenses for certain people on a case-by-case basis.

 ```json
 "license": "CC0-1.0"